-The $33.5 million bond referendum, in addition to $5 million in cash reserves, would have paid for the energy-efficient building, which would have been built one mile south on the former Links golf course.
+The bonding, along with $5 million in cash reserves, would be used to create a $38.5 million, 50,000-square-foot, energy-efficient building one mile south on the former Links golf course.

-Bond opponents preferred keeping a new library closer to the existing location, either through renovation or building a new facility at a vacant bowling alley next to the current library.
-“It’s way over cost.
-I don’t know why we need it.
-It’s something other than a library,” said Shirley resident Frank Magdits, 54, who voted against the project.
-“It’s a waste of money.”
+Bond opponents said they prefer keeping a new library closer to the existing location, either through renovation or building a new facility at a vacant bowling alley next to the current library.

-The proposal was the result of a series of meetings starting in 2015 in which the majority of the roughly 100 residents who participated supported a new facility.
+The project itself grew out of the community’s desires and is the result of a series of meetings starting in 2015 in which the majority of the roughly 100 residents who participated supported a new facility.

 Rosalia and library board president James Mazzarrella said the average homeowner would pay an extra $144 per year in property taxes.
 Rosalia and Mazzarrella initially said interest from the bond would be $1.9 million annually, or about $57 million over the 30-year life of the bond, but they have since said a rough estimate couldn’t be determined.

 “I think that it’s overpriced,” said Shirley resident Maureen Felicciardi, 62.
 “No one here is against the library, but we want something everybody can afford.”

 Library officials called the project a good value for residents.

 “There are going to be services that are expanded and added that the community is asking for that we cannot provide in this facility,” Mazzarrella said.